-Our first Coach Spotlight features Hone coach and self-proclaimed foodie, Dominique Hollins.
-In addition to instructing Hone learners, Dominique Hollins has extensive experience as a business operations leader and is an expert in diversity, equity, inclusion, and belonging.
-With over 12 years of experience in the technology and financial services industries working at companies like Google and eBay, she has provided guidance and coaching to executive leaders and professionals within North America, Germany, and the United Kingdom.
+Dominique Hollins is a Hone facilitator, business operations leader and a diversity, inclusion and belonging expert.
+With over 12 years of experience in the technology and financial services industries, she has provided guidance and coaching to executive leaders and professionals within North America, Germany and the United Kingdom.

 Dominique Hollins has always had a passion for teaching and leadership development, so becoming a Hone coach was the perfect opportunity to combine her two passions and shape the leaders of tomorrow.
 We chatted with Dominique Hollins about her role, her outlook on the world of work, and more.
 Here’s what she had to say:

 I have seen three major trends, by necessity and evolution.
 As I see it, we’re moving into a technological revolution.
 The industrial revolution is over and now there’s a shift towards the need for technology in every aspect of our lives.
 This move is influencing our behavior across every front—how we sign medical paperwork, how we order food, and beyond.
 This technological revolution, among other things, is affecting the racial and generational differences of this nation and we need to adapt as a country to move forward together.
 That’s huge.

 Number two is the need for community.
 Covid-19 has exposed the need for us to remain connected, even when we are physically forced apart.
 It highlights our innate desire to be communal and the reality is that we haven’t done that too well.
 We must get better at fostering a sense of community and belonging in both our communities and our workplaces.
 Now is an incredible opportunity to make that a priority as we build the future of workplace culture.